FreedomChal/Semantic-Segmentation/README.md

 ## Training

 Early on, I used a batch size of 32.
 This value worked plenty well, so I stuck with it.
 I trained the model for 64 epochs during the final training.
 I had tried 16 epochs previously, but the model did not do nearly as well when I did this.
-When I only ran training for 16 epochs, the model usually only got 92% training accuracy at best, verses the final consistent 96% accuracy.
+When I only ran training for 16 epochs, the model usually only got 92% training accuracy at best, versus the final consistent 96% accuracy.
 Also, the test images revealed multiple problems, most notably, trouble dealing with shadows.
 Increased epochs seemed to fix these problems.
 After 64 epochs, the model was not training nearly as fast.
 Training for more epochs would likely result in an improvement in accuracy, but I chose not to because it would be time-consuming, and the model was already doing quite well.

 ![alt text][image5]